 Charles Grant helped to found the Centre for European Reform in 1996.
 In January 1998 he left The Economist to become the CER’s first director.
-He is the author of numerous CER publications, including Is Europe doomed to fail as a power?
-(2009) and Russia, China and global governance (2012).
+He is the author of numerous CER publications, including Russia, China and global governance (2012) and How to build a modern European Union (2013).
 He works on, among other subjects, EU foreign and defence policy, Russia, China, the euro and global governance.

 After studying modern history at Cambridge University, Charles took a diploma in French politics at Grenoble University.
 Returning to London, Grant joined Euromoney, the financial magazine, in 1981.
 He moved to The Economist in 1986, where he wrote about the City.
 In 1987 he began a series of articles which exposed the County NatWest-Blue Arrow scandal, which led to two Department of Trade and Industry inquiries and a long criminal trial.

 In 1989 The Economist posted Charles to Brussels, to cover the European Community.
 In 1993 Charles returned to The Economist’s London office, soon becoming defence editor.
 His biography of Commission President Jacques Delors (Delors: Inside the House that Jacques Built, published by Nicholas Brealey) appeared in 1994.
 It was subsequently translated into French, Japanese and Russian.